-12.3.1 The District will follow the caseload limits for Resource Specialist as set forth in Education Code 56362 (28).
-12.3.2 The District will follow the instructional adult to child ratios for 3-5-year-olds to the extent required by Education Code 56441.5 (1 to 5).
-12.3.3 K-8 Speech Language Pathologists (SLP) therapists shall have a caseload not to exceed 55 unless Education Code 56363.3 is revised.
-The caseload shall not exceed the number specified in the Education Code.
-12.3.4 Speech Language Pathologist (SLPs) who serve 3-5-year-olds shall have a caseload not to exceed 40 unless Education Code 56441.7 is revised.
-The caseload shall not exceed the number specified in the Education Code.
-12.3.5 If Special Day Classes exceed the following maximums, the District shall pay the teachers in those classes the amounts specified in Section 12.3.5.3.
-12.3.5.1 Moderate to Severe (in all schools): 10 students per teacher.
-12.3.5.2 Mild to Moderate (in elementary schools only): 13 students per teacher.
-12.3.5.3 If the number of students assigned to Special Day Classes exceeds the amounts specified in Sections 12.3.5.1 and 12.3.5.2, the teachers assigned to those classes shall receive a payment of \$20/student/day for each student in the Special Day Class over the specified amounts.
-In addition to the payment required by this Section 12.3.5.3, if the number of students assigned to an SDC class exceeds the amounts specified in Sections 12.3.5.1 or 12.3.5.2 by one (1) or more students, the Special Education Director shall, upon the request of the affected SDC teacher, meet to discuss options for providing students assigned to the SDC class.
+If the number of students assigned to Special Day Classes exceeds the amounts specified in Sections 12.3.5.1 and 12.3.5.2, the teachers assigned to those classes shall receive a payment of \$25/student/day for each student in the Special Day Class over the specified amounts.
+In addition to the payment required by this Section 12.3.5.3, if the number of students assigned to an SDC class exceeds the amounts specified in Sections 12.3.5.1 or 12.3.5.2 by one (1) or more students, the Special Education Director shall, upon the request of the affected SDC teacher, meet to discuss options for providing additional support to the SDC teacher in serving the students assigned to the SDC class.